×

 • Ligand conjugation: Modification of drugs, ingredient active or carriers with small-molecule ligand, protein ligand, peptide ligand, aptamer ligand, fluorescence labeling, etc.

-• Antibody conjugation: A variety of antibodies with different antigens can be provided with CD bioparticles to coat kidney-targeted drug delivery systems depending on our antibody platform.
+• Antibody conjugation: A variety of antibodies with different antigens can be provided with CD Bioparticles to coat kidney-targeted drug delivery systems depending on our antibody platform.

 • Bioparticle characterization: Composition, size, geometry and/or shape, surface charge, surface chemistry, hydrophobicity, roughness, rigidity, etc.